Business fable

 A business fable (also termed business fiction or leadership fable) is a motivational fable, parable or other fictional story that shares a lesson or lessons that are intended to be applied in the business world with the aim to improve leadership skills, personal skills, or the organizational culture.
-Business fables show readers how the different leadership, project management, and other tools can be used in real life situations.
+Business fables are intended to show readers how different leadership, project management, and other tools can be used in real life situations.

 The genre saw a peak in the early 2000s.